sitedata/checklyhq.com/site/content/docs/browser-checks/timeouts.md

 Setting correct timeout values for your browser checks can mean the difference between a good night's sleep or alerts bugging you because your site or apps performance dropped by 500 milliseconds.

-You can deal with timeouts at two levels and we recommend you study them in the order below: first set global timeouts on the Mocha suite and test level, then use the timeout options in Puppeteer.
+You can deal with timeouts at two levels and we recommend you study them in the order below:

+1. Set global timeouts on the Mocha suite and test level.
+2. Use the timeout options in Puppeteer.

 Good use of the `page.waitForSelector()` can save you a lot of headaches.

 ## Timeouts in Mocha